Lightstreamer/Lightstreamer-example-AdvStockList-client-android/README.md

 ## Details

-This is a Java-for-Android version of the [Lightstreamer - Basic Stock-List Demo - HTML client](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client).<br>
+This is a Java-for-Android version of the [Lightstreamer - Basic Stock-List Demo - HTML client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client).<br>
-This app uses the <b>Android Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
+This app uses the <b>Android Client API for Lightstreamer</b> version 1 to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.<br>

 Touch a row opens a new panel with the detailed information, updated in real-time, of the stock.